Australian Public Library Alliance

 Standards and guidelines

 - We developed National Standards and Guidelines for Australian Public Libraries, providing essential benchmarks for library managers, councils and state government.
-These were first published in 2010 and are now in their second edition 2012.
-They are accompanied by a benchmarking calculator for library teams to use to assess their performance against the national standards and guidelines.
-A new set of Standards, Guidelines and Outcomes is available in a manuscript version (see above) and the published version will be launched on 7 November 2016 at Parliament House, in Canberra.
+These were first published in 2010 and a second edition was published 2012.
+They were accompanied by a benchmarking calculator for library teams to use to assess their performance against the national standards and guidelines.
+A new set of Guidelines, Standards and Outcome Measures (see above) was launched on 7 November 2016 at Parliament House, in Canberra.

 Reading and literacy